-Introduction The Lions Youth of the Year Program is now in its 6th decade of providing Australian Senior School students a forum togain experience and confidence in presenting themselves to a selection panel and an audience.The program is managed and supported by Lions Australia and run by Lions Clubs in each of our 19 Districts in closecollaboration with, and supported by, participating Schools.It looks for students who are contributors to their schools and their communities and, ultimately, selects an outstandingindividual to be an ambassador for the Lions Youth of the Year Program and Lions Clubs International.
+Introduction •The Lions Youth of the Year Program is now in its 6th decade of providing Australian Senior School students a forum togain experience and confidence in presenting themselves to a selection panel and an audience.•The program is managed and supported by Lions Australia and run by Lions Clubs in each of our 19 Districts in closecollaboration with, and supported by, participating Schools.•It looks for students who are contributors to their schools and their communities and, ultimately, selects an outstandingindividual to be an ambassador for the Lions Youth of the Year Program and Lions Clubs International.

 Aims of the Program The Lions Youth of the Year Program is designed to foster, encourage and develop leadership qualities of our youth, in conjunction with other citizenship qualities, at the age when they are about to enter the fields of higher education or employment.
 It provides the youth of Australia with the incentive to pay greater attention to the general qualities that are so vital in their development as first class citizens.
 The qualities sought, apart from academic attainments, are those of: leadership - personality - sportsmanship - public speaking - good citizenship.
 The importance of public speaking is recognised at all levels with a specific award to the candidate judged to be the best speaker.

 Our Club Final Each year the Club receives applications from Lake Kawana College, Meridan State College and Pacific Lutheran College to particiapte in our Club final usually held on the 4th Tuesday of February each Year.
 The overall winner then goes onto the next stage for a chanch to go as far as the National final held at the Lions Australia National Convention in May each year.
+Two awards are made each year, an overall winner and a public speaking winner.
+It is possible for one student to win both awards.

 Further information on this great Lions youth project can by found from this link.